bdus-db/ShortSQL/README.md

+# Deprecation notice
+This repository has been archived and the guide will not be maintained anymore.
+All updated infomration and guides about ShortSQL are now available in the official Bradypus v4 documentation, available at [https://docs.bdus.cloud/api/shortsql](https://docs.bdus.cloud/api/shortsql)

 # ShortSql

 ShortSql is an easy to use syntax to compile plain to complez SQL staments that can be safely sent as a query parameter and safely parse and validated on the server.